manishbajpai/paywallbuster/README.md

 # paywallbuster
-A chrome extension to  help with the paywalled websites
+A chrome extension to  know whether a website is ad supported or not